Techtonica/curriculum/web-patterns/web-patterns.md

    - What are Web Design Patter ?
    - Why use Web Design Patterns?
    - What are the benefits to use a Web Design Pattern?
-   - Which Web Design Pattern you should use for your personal site?
+   - Which Web Design Pattern will you use for your personal site?